 This blog post began by mentioning data cleanup maintenance jobs, and that's where I see the most utility in this feature.
 It is a nice and cheap way to handle this task.

 In our scenario we have mobile clients who need to upload data.
 Before they can upload, they request an upload URL.
-The uploaded data requires processing, so for each requested upload URL we create a document in Cosmos DB to contain the metadata.
+The uploaded data requires processing, so for each requested upload URL we create a document in Cosmos DB to contain metadata about the processing status.
 If for whatever reason the upload fails, the document with metadata is abandoned.
-Uploads can fail for example because the network connection is unstable or was dropped or the app was closed.
+Uploads can fail for example because the network connection is unstable or was dropped or the app was closed prematurely.
 The app keeps trying to upload the data, but requests an upload URL on every attempt.
 This leaves us with abandoned documents with metadata for uploads that never will take place.

 Final thoughts